UVU Alcohol/Drug Campus Policy

 or if you are incapable of operating a vehicle.

-- MIP (Minor in Possesion)- It is illegal for minors (under 21) to buy, possess (even hold),
+- MIP (Minor in Possession)- It is illegal for minors (under 21) to buy, possess (even

 - Not-a-Drop - You are in violation if you are under 21, have consumed any amount of alcohol and